 Note: The PSQL tool is always available when pgAdmin is running in Desktop mode, but is disabled by default in Server mode.
 This is because users can run arbitrary shell commands through psql which may be considered a security risk in some deployments.
 System Administrators can enable the use of the PSQL tool in the pgAdmin configuration by setting the ENABLE_PSQL option to True; see The config.py File for more information.

-9.6.
-PSQL Tool 485
+9.6.1 PSQL Tool in Workspace Layout